wuvt/donormotor/README.md

 adopt a simple donation platform (as AudienceEngine has never materialised), without dragging in the relative bloat of wuvt-site (this is the same reason we spun out trackman).

-## TODO:

-- Prune non-donation code from wuvt-site to populate this repo

 ## About the Name